OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

 OpenNebula uses the ``MEMORY_HOT_ADD_ENABLED`` field to activate or desactivate the MEMORY Hot resize in vCenter.
 If a ``MEMORY_HOT_ADD_ENABLED`` is not supplied or the value is ``NO``, OpenNebula will desactivate the MEMORY Hot resize in vCenter.

-.. important:: To activate or deactivate these options it is necessary to turn off and resume the Virtual Machine. since vCenter does not allow changing these settings with the Virtual Machine turned on.
+To activate or deactivate these options it is necessary to turn off and resume the Virtual Machine, since vCenter does not allow changing these settings with the Virtual Machine turned on.

-.. warning:: CPU Hot Add is a feature that allows the addition of vCPUs to a running virtual machine.
+.. note:: CPU Hot Add is a feature that allows the addition of vCPUs to a running virtual machine.
 Enabling this feature disables vNUMA for that Virtual Machine.
 You can find more info here in this `VMware KB article 2040375 <https://kb.vmware.com/s/article/2040375>`__

 You can find more information on how to resize a Virtual Machine in OpenNebula using the CLI or in Sunstone :ref:`here <vm_guide2_resizing_a_vm>`